mowshon/bounded_pool_executor/README.md

 ```

 # What is the main problem?
-If you use the standard module “**concurrent.futures**” and want to simultaneously process several million data, then a queue of workers will take up all the free memory.
+If you use the standard module "**concurrent.futures**" and want to simultaneously process several million data, then a queue of workers will take up all the free memory.

 If the script is run on a weak VPS, this will lead to a **memory leak**.